 Once you begin receiving LIPP your checks will be disbursed in two cycles: January – June and July – December.
 When it is time to reapply we will email all current participants with instructions.

-Can I use my LIPP award to pay off my higher interest rate loans first?
+Can I use my LIPP assistance to pay off my higher interest rate loans first?

 No, you must pay the amount you are billed to each lender on a monthly basis unless they have a different payment schedule (such as quarterly).
-This is because you are awarded based on those amounts.
+This is because your funding is based on those amounts.
 If you choose to make additional payments towards a loan or a lender you may do so, but you will need to use your own funds to make those payments and your loans must remain in active repayment.
 LIPP funding cannot be provided if a loan is in a paid ahead status.
 Please call your servicer before making additional payments to verify how the additional funds will be applied to your balance.
-If you do not make the monthly payments on which your award was based, for any reason, you will need to repay the portion of the award for which you were ineligible.
+If you do not make the monthly payments on which your eligibility was based, for any reason, you will need to repay the portion of the assistance for which you were ineligible.

 Why do I need to apply for LIPP twice a year?